 Bird watching can be much more than just an enjoyable social activity.
 It is the challenge of locating, identifying and listing species as well as the thrill of experiencing the incredible beauty of these striking creatures.
 Most people who learn to appreciate birds want to learn more and become familiar with them, their habits and their way of life.
-With knowledge and familiarity there comes connected-ness and caring; we want to know that these precious beings will always be with us, enriching our lives and those of generations to come.
+With knowledge and familiarity there comes connectedness and caring; we want to know that these precious beings will always be with us, enriching our lives and those of generations to come.
+Check the calendar of Events on the right for the currently scheduled Field Trips.

 Please Note: Some trips are led by North Cascades Audubon Society guides and are co-sponsored by Whatcom County Parks and Recreation.